Skip to main content

 🔰 Information: The following list only accounts for some popular emulators available as AppImages either officially or by third parties and some Flatpak recommendations.

-Stay tuned for Pt.
-2, where we will examine what extra tools we can use to improve our gaming experience.
+Check Pt.
+2 of this tutorial series, where we will examine what extra tools we can use to improve our gaming experience.